Install Node.js from https://nodejs.org/

 Note

-The Airbnb MCP server is installed automatically via npx on first run — no manual installation needed. npx downloads @openbnb/mcp-server-airbnb from npm and runs it as a subprocess.
+The Airbnb MCP server installs automatically via npx on first run, with no manual step. npx downloads @openbnb/mcp-server-airbnb from npm and runs it as a subprocess.

 MCP Server Setup